Estimating energy levels from lattice QCD correlation functions using a transfer matrix formalism: Conclusion and outlook

-This work presents an efficient method for extracting energy levels by applying generalized eigenvalue framework to the transfer matrix constructed from time-shifted two-point correlation functions of lattice QCD.
-We find this method is equivalent, both analytically as well as numerically, to the Lanczos method \cite{Wagman:2024rid}, but is more general and easy to implement.
-A pivoting procedure, along with a bootstrap confidence interval of 68th percentile, is employed for removing spurious eigenvalues, and is found to be more efficient than the Cullum-Willoughby method.
-We demonstrate the efficacy of the method by calculating first two eigenvalues from two-point functions of a variety of hadrons, including nuclei.
-For charmonia, along with the individual energy levels we also compute energy splittings between different states and show that, when extrapolated to the continuum limit, they align well with experimental values, even with limited statistics.
+We demonstrate the efficacy of the method by calculating the first two eigenvalues from two-point correlation functions for a variety of hadrons, including nuclei, across multiple lattice ensembles.
+For charmonia, along with the individual energy levels we also compute energy splittings between different states and show that, when extrapolated to the continuum limit, they align very well with experimental values, even with limited statistics.
 In most cases with higher statistics, we find the correlation between eigenvalues across iterations is sufficiently low, allowing for a constant fit, which yields more reliable results than traditional exponential fitting methods.
 For nuclei, we find the correlation between eigenvalues across iterations to be higher than that for single nucleons, particularly when statistics are low.
 The increased correlation poses a challenge for solving the SNR problem, and a thorough evaluation is necessary to account this correlation for accurate estimation of energy levels in such cases.
-However, within the limit of a given statistics, the TGEVP eigenvalues remain more stable across iterations compared to the noisy effective masses obtained through traditional methods.
-This stability suggests that with increased statistics, the use of a multi-operator setup, and proper accounting of correlations, this procedure holds promise for accurately determining energy levels even in challenging multi-nucleon systems.
+However, within the limit of a given statistical dataset, the TGEVP eigenvalues remain more stable across iterations compared to the noisy effective masses obtained through traditional methods.
+We also demonstrate how the proposed method can be used to extract the overlap factor of a given interpolating operator to a particular state, an essential quantity for studying decay properties.
+In addition, we show that the TGEVP method can be seamlessly integrated into the traditional multi-operator GEVP framework that is commonly employed in modern lattice QCD calculations for extracting excited energy levels and performing finite-volume amplitude analyses \textit{\`a la} L\"uscher formalism~\cite{Luscher:1990ck}.
+In conclusion, we find that TGEVP method with the data-driven filtration of spurious eigenvalues, through adaptive kernel density estimator, provides the most robust, simple and reliable method for extracting energy levels and matrix elements from lattice QCD correlation functions.
+With increased statistics, the use of a multi-operator setup, and proper accounting of correlations, this procedure holds promise for accurately determining energy levels even in challenging multi-nucleon systems.